sayali2022/Power-BI-Dashboard/README.md

 # Power-BI-Dashboard
-This is my first project on Power Bi.Covid-19 Dataset is used for this.
+This is Data analysis project by using Power Bi Tool.
+Covid-19 dataset is used for analysis.